Interview with Radhika Arora, Director - Autonomous Vehicles, Intelligent Sensing Division, ON Semiconductor

 How vital is the role of sensors in Autonomous technology?

 Passive sensors based on camera technology were one of the first sensors to be used on autonomous vehicles.
-These cameras rely on CMOS (complementary metal-oxide semiconductor) image sensors which work by changing the signal received in the 400-1100 nm wavelengths (visible to near-infrared spectra) to an electric signal.
+These cameras rely on CMOS (complementary metal-oxide semiconductor) image sensors, which work by changing the signal received in the 400-1100 nm wavelengths (visible to near-infrared spectra) to an electric signal.

 This brings me to the second type of sensor seen in vehicles with high levels of autonomy – Radar.
-Radar which is short for radio detection and ranging is similar to lidar in terms of operation but uses radio waves instead.
+Radar, which is short for radio detection and ranging, is similar to lidar in terms of operation but uses radio waves instead.
 RF waves have a larger wavelength than Lidar.
 With the larger wavelength for radar comes the downside, that is the object is much smaller than the wavelength, the object might not reflect enough energy to be detected

 Another type of sensor used in autonomous vehicles is LIDAR (Light Detection and Ranging).
 A LIDAR system works by sending thousands of laser pulses every second and creating a 3D point using the reflected light.
 This is processed to create a 3D representation of the environment /objects.
 They are highly advantageous for depth perception and 3D mapping

 While all the sensors presented have their own strengths and shortcomings, no single one would be a viable solution for all conditions on the road.
-A vehicle needs to be able to avoid close objects, while also sensing objects far away from it.
+A vehicle needs to be able to avoid close objects while also sensing objects far away from it.
 It needs to be able to operate in different environmental and road conditions with challenging light and weather circumstances.
 This means that to reliably and safely operate an autonomous vehicle, usually a mixture of sensors is utilized.
-An array of factors are used to determining the best sensor for the job.
-Some include the scanning range, determining the amount of time you have to react to an object that is being sensed, Resolution, determining how much detail the sensor can give you, Field of view or the angular resolution, determining how many sensors you would need to cover the area you want to perceive, cost, size and software compatibility, etc.
+An array of factors is used to determine the best sensor for the job.
+Some include the scanning range, determining the amount of time you have to react to an object that is being sensed, Resolution, determining how much detail the sensor can give you, Field of view or the angular resolution, determining how many sensors you would need to cover the area you want to perceive, cost, size, and software compatibility, etc.

 We should also brace ourselves for further mergers and acquisitions.
 Collaboration will be the name of the game.
 Given the challenges and substantial costs associated with developing, building, and training driverless vehicles, incumbents are collaborating to pull resources while offsetting some of the financial burden.
-In recent months, Amazon acquired Robot Taxi manufacturer Zoox, Aurora bought the autonomous arm of Uber Technologies, Mercedes-Benz and Nvidia announced a partnership to develop an upgradable computing platform to support automated driving, Volvo announced Waymo will be its exclusive partner for Level 4 vehicles.
+In recent months, Amazon acquired Robot Taxi manufacturer Zoox, Aurora bought the autonomous arm of Uber Technologies, Mercedes-Benz and Nvidia announced a partnership to develop an upgradable computing platform to support automated driving, and Volvo announced Waymo will be its exclusive partner for Level 4 vehicles.

 What are the new business models in the evolving future of autonomy?